GregoJaca/code_DIFFUSSION/README.md

 -   `--batch_size`: Number of samples to process simultaneously.
 Adjust based on your GPU memory.
 -   `--num_steps`: The number of timesteps in the denoising process.
 -   `--flatten` / `--no-flatten`: Whether to save hidden states as flattened vectors or as spatial tensors.
+-   `--extract_states` / `--no-extract-states`: Whether to perform the full hidden state extraction or only generate the final image.
+Defaults to `True`.

 The script will log its progress, including timing and memory usage, and save the results in the `/outputs` directory with a clear naming convention.